stfalcon-studio/ContentManager/README.md

 # ContentManager
-Library for getting photo or video from a device gallery, cloud or camera.
+Library for getting photos, videos or files of any type from a device gallery, external storage, cloud(Google Drive, Dropbox and etc) or camera.
 With asynchronous load from the cloud and fixed bugs for some problem devices like Samsung or Sony.

 ### Who we are
 Need iOS and Android apps, MVP development or prototyping?
 Contact us via info@stfalcon.com.
 We develop software since 2009, and we're known experts in this field.
 Check out our [portfolio](https://stfalcon.com/en/portfolio) and see more libraries from [stfalcon-studio](https://stfalcon-studio.github.io/).